Clarence Holiday: Early life

 In Baltimore he attended a boys' school with the banjo player Elmer Snowden.
 Both of them played banjo with various Baltimore jazz bands, including the band of Eubie Blake.
 At the age of 16, Holiday became the unmarried father of Billie Holiday, who was born to 19-year-old Sarah Fagan (later Sadie Harris).
 He rarely visited Harris or her daughter.
 He moved from Baltimore to Philadelphia when he was 21 years old.

 Career

 Holiday played rhythm guitar and banjo as a member of the Fletcher Henderson Orchestra (1928–33).
 He also recorded with Benny Carter (1934) and Bob Howard (1935) and worked with Charlie Turner (1935), Louis Metcalf (1935–36), and the Don Redman Big Band (1936–37).

 Death

 Holiday died in 1937.
 He was exposed to mustard gas while serving in World War I. Later, he fell ill with a lung disorder while on tour in Texas and was refused treatment at a local hospital.
-When he finally managed to get treatment, he was only allowed in the Jim Crow ward of the Veterans Hospital, and by then pneumonia had set in and without antibiotics, the illness was fatal.
-Two years later Billie Holiday recorded the song “Strange Fruit” in her father's memory.
+He was treated in the colored ward of the Veterans Hospital, and by then pneumonia had set in and without antibiotics, the illness was fatal.